ZhuYQi/jdata/README.md

 the area divider is finished, but the related application seems have no effect on it.

-first selecting time emergency nodes have slight improvement.
+firstly selecting time emergency nodes have slight improvement.

 some heuristic algorithm needed to be add on the initial result.